Approximating Sparse Matrices and their Functions using Matrix-vector products: Numerical Illustrations

 In this section, we manufacture a matrix $\mtx{A}$ such that $f(\mtx{A})$ has a sparse structure and use our algorithms to approximate $f(\mtx{A})$ using matrix-vector products with $\mtx{A}$ only.
 We explore two functions, namely $\sqrt{\mtx{A}}$ and $\log{(\mtx{A})}$.
 For the square root function, we set $\sqrt{\mtx{A}}$ equal to a sparse positive definite matrix and use our algorithms to recover $\sqrt{\mtx{A}}$ via matrix-vector products with $\mtx{A}=\left(\sqrt{\mtx{A}}\right)^2$ (which here is not very sparse).
 We follow a similar procedure for the matrix logarithm using the formula $\mbox{exp}(\log(\mtx{A}))=\mtx{A}$.
 The aim of this experiment is to show that if $f(\mtx{A})$ is sparse then we can efficiently recover $f(\mtx{A})$ to high accuracy using our algorithms.
 We choose a sparse positive definite matrix and a banded positive definite matrix from the SuiteSparse Matrix Collection \cite{FloridaDataset2011}. \begin{itemize} \item $\mathtt{gr\_ 30 \_ 30}$: $900\times 900$ $31$-banded symmetric positive definite matrix with $7744$ nonzero entries.
 This matrix has eigenvalues with $\lambda(A)\in [0.06,11.96]$. \item $\mathtt{Trefethen\_ 700}$: $700\times 700$ sparse symmetric positive definite matrix with $12654$ nonzero entries and at most $19$ nonzero entries per row and column.
 This matrix has eigenvalues with $\lambda(A)\in [1.12,5280]$. \end{itemize}

-In Figure \ref{fig:toyeg}, we see that both matrices are recovered to high accuracy using our algorithms.
-In Figure \ref{fig3a}, we observe that the matrix $\mathtt{gr\_30\_30}$ is recovered to high accuracy using about $66$ matrix-vector products, which is consistent with the fact that $\mathtt{gr\_30\_30}$ is $31$-banded, and hence has at most $63$ nonzero entries per row and column.
-In Figure \ref{fig3b}, we see that the matrix $\mathtt{Trefethen\_700}$ has been recovered to high accuracy using about $180$ matrix-vector products.
+In Figure \ref{fig:toyeg}, after an initial period of low accuracy--caused by the unrecovered entries of both matrices being $\bigO(1)$--we obtain high accuracy as the number of nonzero entries recovered per row increases sufficiently for $f(\mtx{A})$, which is either sparse or banded, to be recovered exactly.
+In Figure \ref{fig3a}, the matrix $\mathtt{gr\_30\_30}$ is recovered to high accuracy using about $66$ matrix-vector products, which is consistent with the fact that $\mathtt{gr\_30\_30}$ is $31$-banded, and hence has at most $63$ nonzero entries per row and column.
+This corresponds to a total of $66\times 19 = 1254$ matrix-vector products with $\mtx{A}$.
+In Figure \ref{fig3b}, the matrix $\mathtt{Trefethen\_700}$ has been recovered to high accuracy using about $180$ matrix-vector products.
 This is fairly consistent with the fact that with $s= 180$ matrix-vector products, we recover about $22$ nonzero entries in each row and $\mathtt{Trefethen\_700}$ has at most $19$ nonzero entries per row.
+This corresponds to $180\times 19 = 3420$ matrix-vector products with $\mtx{A}$.